S-YOU/doTA/README.md

   - `{{ ... }}` - interpolations
   - `{{ ... | filter1:x:y | filter2:a }}` - filters inside interpolations

-- events
+- ng-events
   - enabled by default
     - can be disabled by using event=0 on dota-render directive
-  - supported 'change click dblclick mousedown mouseup mouseover mouseout mousemove mouseenter mouseleave keydown keyup keypress submit focus blur copy cut paste'
+    - supported `change click dblclick mousedown mouseup mouseover mouseout mousemove mouseenter mouseleave keydown keyup keypress submit focus blur copy cut paste`, but untested
     - all the events and its expressions are lazy. angular won't involve until event fired.
     - change event may be different behavior with angular, untested